 How To Get The Most Out Of Your Meeting With A Solar Installer

-Are you gearing up to select the perfect solar installer for your rooftop system?
+Are you gearing up to select the right solar installer for your rooftop system?

 The first and most crucial step is choosing the right professionals to make it easier.
-A good rule of thumb is to work with a solar expert who has three or more years of experience and the testimonials to prove it.
+You want to make sure you're choosing someone who's qualified, certified and experienced.
+Look for a certified PV Installation Professional who's endorsed by the North American Board of Certified Energy Practitioners.
+Another good rule of thumb is to work with a solar expert who has three or more years of experience and the testimonials to prove it.

 How to Prepare

-Energy bills are expensive and confusing, but before you switch to the bright side of solar, it's important that you're prepared and equipped with the right information.
-Here's a checklist of what you should have in order to make the most of this meeting:
+We’ll help you get prepared and equipped with the right information so you can confidently meet with several companies.
+Here's a checklist of what you should have in order to make the most of any meeting with a solar installer:

 Electric bills: You'll need to have printed or digital copies of your electricity bills from the last year to share.
 These documents provide valuable insights into your household's energy consumption patterns, allowing the solar installer to assess your energy needs accurately and provide the most suitable solar system size.

 Roof Information: To limit any surprises, familiarize yourself with your roof's key details.
 Note its age, orientation (south-facing roofs typically receive the most sunlight), and any shading factors (such as nearby trees or buildings) that may affect solar panel placement.
 This information will help the installer determine the optimal design and placement of the solar panels.
 The solar installer will also assess your roof, so don't worry too much if you're not sure about all of this.

 Energy Goals: Consider your energy goals and expectations.
 Are you looking to eliminate your electricity bill entirely or reduce it significantly?
 Do you want to prioritize environmental sustainability or financial savings?
 Having a clear understanding of your objectives will help the solar installer customize a solution that aligns with your needs.